Many studies that use the Mayo Clinic Biobank are aimed at better understanding how a person's genes (DNA) may influence overall health and wellness.

-Welcome to the Mayo Clinic Biobank.
-The Mayo Clinic Biobank is a collection of samples, such as blood and health information donated by volunteers.
+The Mayo Clinic Biobank is a collection of samples, including blood and blood derivatives, and health information donated by volunteers.
 Unlike many biobanks in existence at Mayo Clinic and elsewhere, the Mayo Clinic Biobank is not focused on any particular disease.

 The Biobank was established at Mayo Clinic in Rochester, Minn., and recruitment began in April 2009.
-The Biobank's initial goal was to enroll 20,000 Mayo Clinic patients over the course of a three-year period to support a wide array of health-related research studies throughout Mayo Clinic.
+Since then, the Biobank has expanded to Mayo Clinic in Jacksonville, Fla., and the Mayo Clinic Health System.
+The Biobank's goal is to enroll 50,000 Mayo Clinic patients by 2016 to support a wide array of health-related research studies.

 As of late 2013, the Mayo Clinic Biobank is sending out a short (eight-page) follow-up questionnaire to certain participants to find out about particular health conditions that they may have developed since enrolling in the Biobank.
 Participants can expect to receive this questionnaire about four years after they enroll.